 TECHNICAL COMPETENCY AND SAFETY MANAGEMENT

 The visible and obvious core of measurable hard skills required to deliver the service required but this also includes looking after a ones own personal presentation and professional bearing.
-The Polar Tourism Qualifications (PTQ) Framework and individual syllabi outline the PTGA internal process.
-People may also bring external qualifications or their raw experience and training from within a company or organization and have this learning recognized.
+The Polar Tourism Qualifications (PTQ) Framework and individual syllabi outline the PTGA internal processes.
+People may also bring external qualifications or their raw experience and training from within the Polar Tourism Industry and have this learning recognized.

 LEADERSHIP, TEAMWORK AND COMMUNICATION

 Finite and limited space and resource, shared living, closed teams, and continual ambiguity are four critical areas that separate polar work from most other work places on the planet.
 Frameworks, concepts and working models of leadership, follow-ship, teamwork and communication are vital to a high performing polar guide team.
 Frameworks and theory can be covered in PTGA on-line modules or via training with experts.
 Hard skills and application are inherent in any PTQ assessment involving human interaction or may be covered by company or organizational culture.

 SUSTAINABILITY AND CONSERVATION

 Issues of sustainability and conservation, while important to us as a profession, are absolutely critical to humankind.
-Common sense dictates that every lecture we give, every excursion, every kayak trip, every hike, every discussion is rooted in a deep passion and espousal of the need to operate sustainably and with a mind to conserving the places we visit.
+Common sense dictates that every lecture we give, every excursion, every kayak trip, every hike, every discussion is rooted in a deep passion and espousal of the need to operate sustainably and with a mind to conserving the places and cultures we visit.
 Concepts of sustainability and conservation must come from within but to add to this they are integral to PTGA membership, our Code of Conduct and in on-line modules.
-They can be found in any PTGA accredited company documentation and in our living association culture
+They can be found in any PTGA Accredited Provider company documentation and in our living Code of Conduct.

 CUSTOMER SERVICE AND GROUP MANAGEMENT